-Pleased to be part of 'The Subversive Landscape' at Tremenhere Gallery curated by Hugh Mendes – with a lovely statement below.
+Pleased to be part of 'The Subversive Landscape' at Tremenhere Gallery curated by Hugh Mendes.

 Having been asked to curate a show at the beautiful Tremenhere Gallery in Cornwall, I thought it should refer to the landscape but not necessarily be a traditional ‘Landscape Show’.
 I thought about artists who I have worked with before and who I currently work with, especially in an academic context.